 Even first-timers will have at least two legal actions taken against them by the government after a DWI arrest:

 - Administrative Revocation of Drivers License (“civil”);

 - Criminal DUI Charge.

-In the case of a blood or urine test, the Notice should come by mail, after the lab test report is complete.
+But in the case of a blood or urine test; the Notice should come by mail, after the lab test report is complete.

 Win the hearing, and the Court will rescind the Administrative License Revocation.
 The Minnesota Department of Public Safety then deletes the “alcohol-related incident” from your driver’s license record.